 In response to the ongoing public health challenges, many payers have expanded coverage of telehealth services.
 Some payers are allowing for only audiovisual treatment, while others are expanding coverage to include telephone-only services, such as check-ins or circumstances when audiovisual services are not available.
 To effectively differentiate what method of service was used, payers are updating their requirements for modifiers and place of service codes.
 The most common modifiers for telehealth are GT and 95, both of which indicate that the service involved a visual component.
 To indicate that the service took place only by phone, the place of service code 59 is used as there is no modifier that represents this modality.
 TherapyNotes™ has been updated to offer this new place of service code in Multiple Practice Locations settings.

 A patient portal will be a vital tool throughout the COVID-19 emergency to offset the loss of in-person communication.
 TherapyPortal™, the custom portal included with your TherapyNotes™ subscription, allows you to continue to share and collect paperwork, request electronic signatures, and more without seeing clients directly.
 You may also give your clients the ability to manage their existing appointments and request new appointments online.
+Your TherapyPortal™ portal will also be required in order to use TherapyNotes™ telehealth.
 For more information, visit our help center and read TherapyPortal: Your Custom Client Portal.

 We will continue to update this article as new information and advancements become available.
 Stay safe!

 * The content of this post is intended to serve as general advice and information.
 It is not to be taken as legal advice and may not account for all rules and regulations in every jurisdiction.
 For legal advice, please contact an attorney.